 I think you must do your homework before you embark on this.
 Your profit will suffer if you don’t check out the costs of each selling platform.

-Is it hard to sell clothes online?
+Is it hard to sell clothes and bags online?

 Selling online is not hard because there are so many websites out there to help.
 If you don’t have time opt for a site that does most of the work for you.